dmuth/ssh-principal-and-ca-playground/README.md

 - <a href="https://smallstep.com/blog/use-ssh-certificates/">If you’re not using SSH certificates you’re doing SSH wrong</a>
 - <a href="https://github.com/vedetta-com/vedetta/blob/master/src/usr/local/share/doc/vedetta/OpenSSH_Principals.md">OpenSSH Principals</a>

 ## Credits

 - <a href="https://github.com/panubo/docker-sshd">SSHD Container for Docker</a> - It's used in this package, and I've found it to be quite handy!
+- The logo was made over at <a href="https://www.freelogodesign.org/">https://www.freelogodesign.org/</a>

 ## Contact